 Simon is also right, Hoi An is very cute.
 I took the bus for that section so that I could stop off there.
 My advice is to take earplugs!
 They play very loud karaoke so if you're trying to catch some zzzzzzs or maintain your sanity it can be tough.
 Also, I took a cable lock so I could sleep knowing my bag wasn't going to get nicked.

-Have fun! over 9 years ago
+Have fun! almost 11 years ago

 I took the train from Hoi An to Hanoi in September and it took approximately 14 hours, I think it's about 10 from Hue.
 The difference between soft and hard sleepers isn't obvious but don't go for a seated carriage unless you want to arrive knackered into Hanoi.